sonialagunac/sonialagunac.github.io/content/_index.md

         exclude_future: false
         exclude_past: false
         publication_type: ""
-      # Choose how many pages you would like to offset by
+      # Choose how many pages you would like offset by
       offset: 0
       # Page order: descending (desc) or ascending (asc) date.
       order: desc